openplacos/openplacos/programmer_guide.md

   POST /ressources/ressource_path?iface=iface_name&value=value_to_write
 ```

-write  value_to_write to an iface. value_to_write is a string in JSON format.
+This will write "value_to_write" to an iface called "iface_name". value_to_write is a string in JSON format.

-ex : writing 0.5 to the iface analog.order.dimmer of the ressource /home/fan
+example: writing 0.5 to the iface analog.order.dimmer of the ressource /home/fan

 ```json
   POST /ressources/home/fan?iface=analog.order.dimmer&value=[0.5]